syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:disablekeys}

-You can enable/disable keyboard short cuts by disableKeys property.
-It is false by default.
+Enables/disables keyboard shortcuts using disableKeys property.
+It is false, by default.